charmoniumQ/PROBE/docs/benchmark_suite/README.md

   it only knows the use of inputs in a dataflow sense (see @fig:wf-lvl-prov), but all applications using the provenance-modified workflow engine or programming language would emit provenance data without themselves being modified to emit provenance data.

 - **System-level** is the most general, since all applications on the system would emit provenance data, but it is the least semantically rich, since observed dependencies may overapproximate the true dependencies (see @fig:sys-lvl-log and @fig:sys-lvl-prov).
+  System-level provenance collectors may be implemented in **kernel-space** or in **user-space**.
+  Since kernel-space provenance collectors modify internals of the Linux kernel, it is a significant maintenance burden to keep them up-to-date as the kernel changes.
+  High-security national labs may be wary of including a patched kernel.
+  On the other hand, user-space collectors compromise performance in exchange for requiring less maintenance and less privilege.

 <div id="fig:prov">